 The Pollard script, which is also known as Pollard Miao or Miao, was devised in 1905 by Samuel Pollard (1864-1915), a British missionary, with help from Yang Yage and Li Shitifan.
 Before Pollard came along, the A-Hmao language, when written at all, was written with Chinese characters.
 Pollard Miao underwent many changes and revisions and only became stable in 1936, when a translation of the New Testament was published in the Pollard script.

-The authorities in Beijing were not too keen on a writing system invented by a foreign missionary and in 1957 they introduced an alternative system based on Hànyŭ Pīnyīn.
+The authorities in Beijing were not too keen on a spelling system devised by Western missionaries in Laos in the 1950s - the Romanized Popular Alphabet (RPA).
+Therefore in 1957 the Chinese government introduced an alternative system based on Hànyŭ Pīnyīn.
 This was not popular among the A-Hmao people, who were already familiar with the Pollard system.

 Various efforts have been made to improve Pollard Miao writing, which inadequately represents the phonetics and tones of A-Hmao and is not ideal for writing Chinese loan words.
 A semi-official 'reformed' Pollard script has been in use since 1988, along with the older version of the script, and the pīnyīn version.